Skip to main content

 Growth Hormone Peptide Therapies

 Beyond testosterone, other biochemical recalibration strategies involve growth hormone peptide therapy, targeting active adults and athletes seeking anti-aging benefits, muscle gain, fat reduction, and improved sleep quality.
-These peptides work by stimulating the body’s natural production of (GH) and insulin-like growth factor 1 (IGF-1).
+These peptides work by stimulating the body’s natural production of growth hormone (GH) and insulin-like growth factor 1 (IGF-1).

 • Sermorelin ∞ This peptide acts as a growth hormone-releasing hormone (GHRH) analog, prompting the pituitary gland to release GH in a pulsatile, physiological manner.
 It supports lean muscle mass, enhances sleep architecture, and contributes to overall vitality.